adaltas/node-parameters/README.md

 -	`shell` (required)  a reference to your shell application.
 -	`config` Load the configuration from a config file.
 Overrides command-line options.
 Defaults to `null`.
--	`pidfile` Path to the file storing the process id, apply in command mode or in shell if option `detach` is `true`.
-Defaults to `"/tmp/cloud9.pid"`.
 -	`group` Run child processes with a specific group.
 -	`user` Run child processes as a specific user.
 -	`action` Define an action to execute after the Cloud9 server is started.
 Defaults to `null`.
 -	`ip` IP address where Cloud9 will serve from.
 Defaults to `"127.0.0.1"`.
 -	`port` Port number where Cloud9 will serve from.
 Defaults to `3000`.
 -	`workspace` Path to the workspace that will be loaded in Cloud9, Defaults to `Shell.set('project_dir')`.
--	`detach` Preserve the Cloud9 process when exiting the shell.
-Only applies in shell mode.
+-	`detach` Wether the Cloud9 process should be attached to the current process.
+If not defined, default to `true` in shell mode and `false` in command mode.
+-	`pidfile` Path to the file storing the detached process id.
+Defaults to `"/.node_shell/#{md5}.pid"`
 -	`stdout` Writable stream or file path to redirect cloud9 stdout.
 -	`stderr` Writable stream or file path to redirect cloud9 stderr.